darinz/DL/02_Neural_Network/01_perceptrons.md

 - **Foundation**: Building block for more complex architectures
 - **Limitations**: Cannot solve non-linearly separable problems like XOR

+> **Common Pitfall:**
+> Don't expect a single-layer perceptron to solve every problem!
+For complex, non-linear tasks, you need multi-layer networks.

 ### Next Steps

 Understanding perceptrons provides the foundation for: